-An online course provides the same course information as a classroom course without meeting in a classroom.
+An online course provides the same course content as a classroom course.
 Faculty and students are linked via computer over the Internet.
-More information can be found at our Web site at: www.triton.edu/online/ internet\courses.
+More information can be found at our Web site at:

+www.triton.edu/online/internet_courses.

 General Education Core Courses